 Many horse owners are aware that horses have chestnuts.
 Not as many of them, however, know that horses also have ergots on their legs.
 What are chestnuts and ergots?
 Why do horses have them?
-We’ll answer both of those question and more in this post.
+We’ll answer both of those questions and more in this post.

 What is a Chestnut on a Horse?

-A chestnut, often referred to as a “night eye,” is actually a good-size callus.
+A chestnut often referred to as a “night eye,” is actually a good-size callus.
 When present on a foreleg, you’ll find a chestnut on the inner side of the foreleg, situated a little above the knee.
 If present on a hind leg, you can expect to see a chestnut below the hock.
-Not all horses have chestnuts, leading to questions as to why some do and some do not.
+Not all horses have chestnuts, leading to questions as to why some do, and some do not.

 What is an Ergot on a Horse?

-Related to a chestnut, an ergot is a somewhat smaller pea-sized callusy growth situated on the underside of the back of a horse’s fetlocks.
+Related to a chestnut, ergot is a somewhat smaller pea-sized callusy growth situated on the underside of the back of a horse’s fetlocks.
 Not all horses will have ergots on all four fetlocks.
 Some breeds are more apt to present more prominent ergots.
 On the other hand, some horses will have hardly any ergot growth at all.
 Interestingly, ergots do seem more common on horses with feathers.